Explainer: How Trump used the U.S. government to chase conspiracy theories

 Now Barr is investigating how the government opened an investigation - which went on to be led by Special Counsel Robert Mueller - that the president dismissed as a “hoax” and a “witch hunt” from the start.
 Barr told CBS News that official explanations for the FBI’s investigation “don’t hang together.”
 He has not elaborated on what he is investigating or why, but told a Senate subcommittee this year that “there is a basis for my concern.”

-Barr traveled to Italy seeking information about Mifsud, and to the United Kingdom to meet with its intelligence officials.
+Barr travelled to Italy seeking information about Mifsud, and to the United Kingdom to meet with its intelligence officials.
 He has tapped the lead federal prosecutor in Connecticut to lead the review.

 The Justice Department did not respond to a request for comment.